Table of Contents[Hide][Show]

 Aruba Aloe Factory

-You’ll see these products all around the island, including at the airport as you wait for your flight home.
+We saw these products all around the island, including at the airport as I waited for my flight home.

 There’s also a new, hands-on experience we got to try: Making our own aloe body scrub.
 I’m not sure my husband would have wanted to do it, but it’s a fun way to spend an hour with girlfriends.
 And you go home with a jar full of aloe-infused, sugar-based body scrub.

 There are glorious sunsets all over the world.
 Definitely plan your days in Aruba to be seated somewhere by dusk to witness the glowing skies as the day turns to night.
 If you can, make that spot an open air bar where you can sip the country’s signature drink, the Aruba Ariba.
 I recommend doing that at the Hilton Aruba.